-Chances are if you’re reading this, you’ve had at least one experience with a patient who hasn’t paid their medical bill.
+Chances are if you’re reading this, you’ve had an experience with patients not paying medical bills.
 You also probably know how frustrating it can be for all parties to work through the situation and get the account settled.

 Why Patients Don't Pay Their Medical Bills